lgustavolp/cloudmart/README.md

    npm run dev
    ```

-   The application will be available at `http://localhost:3000`.
+   The application will be available at `http://localhost:5000`.

 ## Usage

-[Instructions on how to use the application, including examples if applicable.]
+The application is basically a product sales website with a help assistant and Active Support for problem solving.

 ## Contribution